unshiftio/demolish/README.md

 After everything is cleaned we will emit a `destroy` event if there is an `emit` method available.

+The `destroy` method will automatically prevent double execution by checking if the first supplied property is still active on the prototype.
+So in the example above it will check if `foo` is not `null`.

 ## License

 MIT